 What are the safety regulations in restaurants and bars?

 Tables are placed to maintain at least one metre distance between individual groups of guests.
 Please reserve your table in advance to avoid interaction on site.
 Staff are required to wear face masks.
 Table service only (i.e. no eating and drinking at the bar).
 You will have to wear a mask whenever you're away from your table.
-Maximum number of people per table is 10.
-In Vienna, you will have to provide contact details.
+Maximum number of people per table is 6 adults (+ 6 children) indoors, 12 adults (+ 6 children) outdoors.
+In certain provinces, you will have to provide contact details when dining out.

 Do masks have to be worn on the way to the table?